pyinstaller/pyinstaller/doc/bootloader-building.rst

 By setting the environment variable ``PYINSTALLER_COMPILE_BOOTLOADER`` the pip_ setup will attempt to build the bootloader for your platform, even if it is already present.
+Doing so would execute the command ``python ./waf configure all`` upon installation.
+You can also pass additional arguments to the build process by setting the ``PYINSTALLER_BOOTLOADER_WAF_ARGS`` environment variable.

 Supported platforms are